cpbotha/cpbotha.github.io/content/posts/2009-05-21-you-must-vaccinate.md

-It later turned out that Wakefield had received 55000 (fifty-five thousand) UK pounds from Legal Aid Board solicitors who were gathering evidence to use in a case against vaccine manufacturers, and that a number of parents of the children taking part in Wakefield&#8217;s study were directly involved in the law-suit.
+It later turned out that Wakefield had received 55000 (fifty-five thousand) UK pounds from Legal Aid Board solicitors who were gathering evidence to use in a case against vaccine manufacturers, and that a number of parents of the children taking part in Wakefield’s study were directly involved in the law-suit.
 Wakefield did not mention any of this at the time of publication.
 Ten of his 12 co-authors have since completely retracted their interpretation of the paper.

 In short, the author of the paper that started most of the modern vaccination-autism scare was completely corrupt, and his corruption directly affected this specific research.

 He did manage to cause such a scare in the UK, that measles (one of the diseases that MMR vaccinates against) is for the first time in decades at almost epidemic levels.
 Since then, there have been cases of measles killing children, something which would most probably not have happened had the vaccination compliance not been at an all-time low.
-Isn&#8217;t that absolutely crazy when one considers that measles was all but eradicated?
+Isn’t that absolutely crazy when one considers that measles was all but eradicated?

 In the years between 1998 and the present, there have been numerous extremely well-designed and large studies, none of which have been able to find _any_ kind of link between vaccination and autism.